vsraptor/pse/README.md

 #### url.lst

-Next either create manually url.lst file in data directory or generate one using bin/bm2urlst.py url.lst is simply list of URLs.
+Next either create manually url.lst file in data directory or generate one using bin/bm2urls.py.
+Btw url.lst is simply list of URLs.

 #### Create the index